corda/corda-docs-portal/content/en/platform/corda/5.2/key-concepts/cluster-admin/_index.md

 #### Database Connection Management

 Depending on the scenario, Corda uses a direct database connection or a client connection pool.
-One of Postgresql’s limitations is that by default it allows a relatively low number of maximum connections.
+One limitation of PostgreSQL is that by default it allows a relatively low number of maximum connections.
 Corda may breach this limit, particularly if a large number of worker instances are deployed or a large number of virtual nodes are created in a single database.

 {{<